Sakrac/x65/README.md

 LNK links the contents of an object file, to fit with the named section method of linking in x65 this keyword has been reworked to have a similar result, the actual linking doesn't begin until the current section is complete.

+**CYC**

+CYC starts and stops a cycle counter, x65 scoping allows for hierarchical cycle listings but the first merlin directive CYC starts the counter and the next CYC stops the counter and shows the result.
+This is 6502 only until data is entered for other CPUs.

 **ADR**

 Define byte triplets (like **DA** but three bytes instead of 2)